emmahons/portfolioEmmaHons/content/page/wigd.md

 included: true
 ---
 ::div{class="italic"}
 For this project, a quote from iconic designer Paul Smith was taken about good design.
 From here, a poster, bookspread, instragram post and animated video were created.
-Of each designs exists a version with image and one without.
+Of each design exists a version with image and one without.
 These were created in a similar style so as to have a coherent brand.
 ::